rehierl/abstract-properties/14-x-types-of-scopes/14-0-pre-order-traces/2-0-traces-DTU.md

 Recall that the descendants of a node `n` will be inserted in between `n` and its next subsequent sibling `ns`.
-Because of that it is possible to enclose all of the nodes within a node's scope `scope(n) := [n,*]` in a pair of tags.
+Because of that it is possible to enclose all of the nodes within the scope of a node`scope(n) := [n,*]` in a pair of tags.
 The tag-based syntax can therefore be described as being bound to the node order of an unordered doctree.

 * `tags(n) := <n> tags(fc) .. tags(lc) </n>`
 * `tags(T) := tags(r)` for `(r in RN(T))`